mateusznitka/protocolsmanager/README.md

 * Possibility to add notes to export
 ## What's new in 1.1.2?
 * Custom rows
-* Can change orientation
+* You can change orientation
-* Can show serial number in different columns or in one column
+* You can show serial number in different columns or in one column
 * Notes to export
 * Style changes - larger checkboxes, fonts
 ## Compatibility